arniebradfo/auto-constraints-figma-plugin/README.md

 - UnGroup and AutoConstrain Children

 - Watch Mode: PluginUI to AutoConstrain Selection onSelectionChange
-  - Manual setting for nodes: option to ignore selected nodes in watch mode
+  - Manual toggle setting for nodes: option to ignore selected nodes in watch mode